YaowenYe/YaowenYe.github.io/_pages/about.md

 Hi there!
 My name is Yaowen Ye.
 I am now an AIDD specialist at PharmaBlock Sciences (Nanjing), Inc., supervised by Dr. Jun Lu.
 I received my M.Eng. degree from Nanjing Tech University in 2022, where I worked with Prof. Dengming Ming on the Modeling and Application of Artificial Intelligence in the Biology of Aging.

 My research interest includes AI-driven Drug Discovery and Geroscience.
+I am also interested in emerging treatment mechanisms in gerontology and enjoy using bioinformatics & artificial intelligence methods to optimize therapies and conduct validation simulations.

-I am also interested in the Application of a variety of classical algorithms and AI innovation algorithms in Texas Hold'em.
+I also like to dive in the Application of a variety of classical algorithms and AI innovation algorithms in Texas Hold'em, If you share any interested areas with mine and take some fancy ideas, feel free to email me!